School Safety and Belonging

 - Interactions with students during lunch periods in all schools

-- WEB, which stands for "Where Everybody Belongs," is a middle school orientation and transition program that welcomes seventh graders and makes them feel comfortable throughout the first year of their middle school experience.
-WEB also acts as an anti-bullying program for your school by providing it with a cadre of student leaders who look for bullying behavior and help stop it.
-WEB allows older students to be aware of and report any negative behavior they see, creating a safer school for everybody.
+- WEB, which stands for "Where Everybody Belongs," is a middle school orientation and transition program that welcomes seventh graders and helps them feel comfortable throughout their first year of middle school.
+WEB also serves as an anti-bullying program for your school by providing it with a cadre of student leaders who identify and help stop bullying behavior.
+WEB allows older students to be aware of and report any negative behavior they observe, creating a safer school environment for everyone.

-- Project Team, in grades K - 6, is a school-wide program that addresses student social-emotional health, character building, and anti-bullying.
+- Project TEAM, in grades K-6, is a school-wide program that addresses students' social-emotional health, character development, and anti-bullying initiatives.

 Mental and Behavioral Health Services

-- On-site mental and behavioral health staff are employed by SGASD, which includes three school psychologists, a home school visitor, two social workers, and school counselors in every school.
+- On-site mental and behavioral health staff are employed by SGASD, which includes three school psychologists, a home school visitor, a social worker, and school counselors in every school.

-- The District annually participates in the Pennsylvania Youth Survey to assess student perceptions of safety and risky behavior within the school and the community.
+- The district participates in the Pennsylvania Youth Survey to assess student perceptions of safety and risky behavior within the school and the community.

 - SGASD schools have implemented several programs to provide students with a safe and supportive learning environment, including the Student Assistance Program (SAP) and peer mentoring initiatives.